Anna: I miss you too.

 I confronted him after reading his texts on Whatsapp.
 They had been talking daily since the past 4 months..My heart sank..I felt shattered.
 I cannot explain the dread I felt twisting in the pit of my stomach.

 My married life hit rock bottom.
 Aryan was REALLY cheating on me.

-Usually when people talk about cheating they think that it is only a physical relationship that ruins marriage..I learnt the hard way that there’s so much more that can threaten the sacred bond of marriage.
+Usually, when people talk about cheating they think that it is only a physical relationship that ruins marriage..I learned the hard way that there’s so much more that can threaten the sacred bond of marriage.

 How dare he even think of coming up with excuses

 For the next week we were living under one roof without sharing a life, a bed..I could not stand looking at him.
 He tried so many times to convey his regret..I shut him down each time

 At the end of the 2nd week, I saw our wedding album on top of my shelf.
 Aryan had written an apology along with the vows we exchanged on our wedding day, the promises he had made to me and a plea for a second chance.

 “I’m sorry, for not putting efforts when we were drifting apart.
 I’m sorry to have chosen a convenient comfort over someone I chose to spend my life with.
 I still do, I really do.
 Please choose US over my selfish mistake.”